protocol/launchpad/content/en/curriculum/ipfs/setup.md

 ## Instructions

 ### Video – Getting Started with IPFS
-This video is the basic setup for ipfs-go on a linux machine, using [wget](https://www.tecmint.com/install-wget-in-linux/) to grab the resources.
+This video is the basic setup for [kubo](https://github.com/ipfs/kubo) on a linux machine, using [wget](https://www.tecmint.com/install-wget-in-linux/) to grab the resources.
 You will also `ipfs init` a node and get it running with `ipfs daemon`.

 {{< youtube A7yZaYhrwyM >}}